winesapOS/winesapOS/README.md

     - macOS
         - Hold `command` while booting up.
 Once booted into macOS, run `./refind-mkdefault` (requires Xcode to be installed).
-    - Windows
+    - Ubuntu and Windows
-        - Add Windows to the GRUB boot menu.
+        - Add an existing Linux or Windows operating system to the GRUB boot menu.
             ```
             # Enable os-prober.
 It is disabled by default.
             sudo crudini --ini-options=nospace --set /etc/default/grub "" GRUB_DISABLE_OS_PROBER false